-Section 100 of the Children and Families Act 2014 places a duty on governing bodies of maintained schools, proprietors of academies and management committees of PRUs to make arrangements for supporting pupils at their school with medical conditions.
-The governing body of London Meed will ensure that these arrangements for fill their statutory duties and follow guidance outline in 'Supporting pupils at school with medical conditions' April 2014'.

-Establishment staff do not have a statutory duty to give medicines or medical treatment.
-However medicines will be administered to enable the inclusion of pupils with medical needs, promote regular attendance and minimise the impact on a pupil's ability to learn.
+Section 100 of the Children and Families Act 2014 places a duty on 'governing bodies of maintained schools, proprietors of academies and management committees of PRUs to make arrangements for supporting pupils at their school with medical conditions'.
+The governing body of London Meed Primary School will ensure that these arrangements fulfil their statutory duties and follow guidance outline in 'Supporting pupils at school with medical conditions' December 2015'.
+Medicines will be administered to enable the inclusion of pupils with medical needs, promote regular attendance and minimise the impact on a pupil's ability to learn.
 In an emergency all teachers and other staff in charge of children have a common law duty of care to act for the health and safety of a child in their care - this might mean giving medicines or medical care.